gnuton/RagBag/Docs/Scala.md

   var y = 1; // scala creates setter and getters from public fields under the hood.
              // public int y and public void age_$eq(int)
-  // in case we would like to redefine the setter method private var privateZ:Int= -1;
+  // in case we would like to redefine the setter method private var privateZ:Int= -1 protected var protectedY = -1 // as in other languages this is accessible only to this and subclasses def z_=(newZ:Int) { if (newZ > privateZ) privateZ=newZ }
-  protected
-  def z_=(newZ:Int) { if (newZ > privateZ) privateZ=newZ }
   def z = privateZ
 }